 - Official-sized passport photos

-Thailand experience moderate rainy season which happen at different times of year in different parts of the country.
+Thailand experience moderate rainy season which happen at different times of the year in different parts of the country.
 Therefore, if you are packing for a rainy season then you must pen down these things to remember.
 Carry ponchos, waterproof jackets, umbrellas all the time during your commute.
 Preferably buy them from the local stores as they are readily available.

 Well you know how they say, prevention is better than cure.
 This stands true for the mosquitos one might have to encounter throughout the country.
-Hence, its ideal to carry a mosquito repellent most of the times.
+Hence, its ideal to carry a mosquito repellent most of the time.

 With a fairly-priced transaction fee, local ATMs are the most convenient way to procure money.
-Worst case scenario, if the ATM goes down, carry travellers check to be on the safer side.
+Worst case scenario, if the ATM goes down, carry travelers check to be on the safer side.
 You must carry a combination of denomination and US dollars for backup cash.